 The second part of the incentive fee is a capital gains-based incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date) and equals 20% of our realized capital gains as of the end of the fiscal year.
-In determining the capital gains-based incentive fee payable to the Adviser, we will calculate the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since our inception, and the aggregate net unrealized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
-Aggregate realized capital depreciation equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the original cost of such investment since our inception.
-Aggregate net unrealized capital gains between the original cost of such investment since our inception.
-Aggregate net unrealized capital gains between the original cost of such investment as of the applicable calculation date and the original cost of such investment.
-At the end of the applicable year, the amount of capital gains that serves as the basis for our calculation of the capital gains-based incentive fee equals the cumulative aggregate realized capital gains-based incentive fee for such aggregate amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20% of such amount, less the aggregate amount of any capital gains-ba
+In determining the capital gains-based incentive fee payable to the Advisor, we will calculate the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since our inception, and the aggregate net unrealized capital depreciation as of the date of the calculation, as applicable, with respect to each of the investments in our portfolio.
+For this purpose, cumulative aggregate realized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
+Cumulative aggregate realized capital losses equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the original cost of such investment since our inception.
+Aggregate net unrealized capital depreciation equals the sum of the difference, if negative, between the valuation of each investment as of the applicable calculation date and the original cost of such investment.
+At the end of the applicable year, the amount of capital gains that serves as the basis for our calculation of the capital gains-based incentive fee equals the cumulative aggregate realized capital gains less cumulative aggregate realized capital losses, less aggregate net unrealized capital depreciation, with respect to our portfolio of investments.
+If this number is positive at the end of such year, then the capital gains-based incentive fee has been recorded since our inception through December 31, 2013, as cumulative net unrealized capital depreciation has exceeded cumulative realized capital gains net of cumulative realized capital losses.

 Additionally, in accordance with GAAP, a capital gains-based incentive fee accrual is calculated using the aggregate cumulative realized capital gains and losses and aggregate cumulative unrealized capital depreciation included in the calculation of the capital gains-based incentive fee plus the aggregate cumulative unrealized capital appreciation.
-If such amount is positive at the end of a period, then GAAP requires us to record a capital gains-based incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains-based incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains-based incentive fee accrual for such year.
+If such amount is positive at the end of a period, then GAAP requires us to record a capital gains-based incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains-based incentive fees paid in all prior years.
+If such amount is negative, then there is no accrual for such year.
 GAAP requires that the capital gains-based incentive fee accrual consider the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-No GAAP accrual for a capital gains-based incentive fee has been recorded since our inception through June 30, 2013.
+No GAAP accrual for a capital gains-based incentive fee has been recorded since our inception through December 31, 2013.